lifelike/countersheetsextension/README.md

 Installation
 ------------

-You need Inkscape installed (version 0.91, although 0.48 or 0.47 might still work).
+You need Inkscape 0.92 installed.

-*Inkscape 0.92 is not yet supported.
-See issues #15 and #16.*
+(Documents created with versions of Inkscape before 0.92 may not work well with this extension.
+The work-around is to select all templates in the old document and then copy-paste them into an empty new document in 0.92.
+Hopefully this will be fixed eventually.)

 Copy countersheet.py, and countersheet.inx to where Inkscape looks for extensions.
 On my Mac and Linux computers this is in